Pofay/gitignore-generator/README.md

 `-c, --concatenate`: Just concatenates the content to an existing .gitignore file in the directory.

-`-o, --overwrite`: The default behavior.
+`-o, --overwrite`: **The default behavior**.
 Overwrites the .gitignore inside the directory.

-Note: *In both cases if the file does not exist, it will just create the file with its contents inside the directory*
+Note: *In both cases, if the file doesn't exist inside the directory it will just create it.*

 ## Issues

-Currently the project can't directly add .gitignore content from text-editors (i.e vim, sublime text) So using it like this:
+Currently the project can't directly add .gitignore content from text-editors (i.e vim, sublime text)

+So using it like this:

     gitignore-generator generate -c pwd vim

     gitignore-generator generate -c pwd sublimeText

 Doesn't work since vim and most text editors reside in the [Global Folder][6] of the repository

 **To bypass this issue use the full path:**

     gitignore-generator generate -c pwd Global/Vim // Example using vim

     gitignore-generator generate -c pwd Glboal/SublimeText.gitignore // Example using Sublime Text

 [1]: https://developer.github.com/v3/